jitesh-raut/Predictive-Analysis/README.md

 Predictive analysis has become increasingly important in today's data-driven world, enabling organizations to make data-driven decisions, optimize processes, and gain competitive advantages.

+## Key Takeaways

+- Industries from insurance to marketing use predictive techniques to make important decisions.
+- Predictive models help make weather forecasts, develop video games, translate voice-to-text messages, make customer service decisions, and develop investment portfolios.
+- Predictive analytics determines a likely outcome based on an examination of current and historical data.
+- Decision trees, regression, and neural networks all are types of predictive models.
+- People often confuse predictive analytics with machine learning even though the two are different disciplines.

+# Types of Predictive Analytical Models

+There are three common techniques used in predictive analytics: Decision trees, neural networks, and regression.

+## Decision Trees

+If you want to understand what leads to someone's decisions, you may find it useful to build a decision tree.

+This type of model places data into different sections based on certain variables, such as price or market capitalization.
+Just as the name implies, it looks like a tree with individual branches and leaves.
+Branches indicate the choices available while individual leaves represent a particular decision.

+Decision trees are easy to understand and dissect.
+They're useful when you need to make a decision quickly.

+## Regression

+This is the model that is used the most in statistical analysis.
+Use it when you want to decipher patterns in large sets of data and when there's a linear relationship between the inputs.

+This method works by figuring out a formula, which represents the relationship between all the inputs found in the dataset.

+For example, you can use regression to figure out how price and other key factors can shape the performance of a stock.

+## Neural Networks

+Neural networks were developed as a form of predictive analytics by imitating the way the human brain works.
+This model can deal with complex data relationships using artificial intelligence and pattern recognition.

+Use this method if you have any of several hurdles that you need to overcome.
+For example, you may have too much data on hand, or don't have the formula you need to find a relationship between the inputs and outputs in your dataset, or need to make predictions rather than come up with explanations.

+If you've already used decision trees and regression as models, you can confirm your findings with neural networks.

+## Cluster Models

+Clustering is a method of aggregating data that share similar attributes.
+For example, Amazon.com can cluster sales based on the quantity purchased, or on the average account age of its consumers.

+By separating data into similar groups based on shared features, analysts may be able to identify other characteristics that define future activity.

+## Time Series Modeling

+In some cases, data relates to time, and specific predictive analytics rely on the relationship between what happens when.
+These types of models assess inputs at specific frequencies such as daily, weekly, or monthly iterations.

+Then, analytical models can seek seasonality, trends, or behavioral patterns based on timing.

+This type of predictive model is useful to predict when peak customer service periods are needed or when specific sales can be expected to jump.